ALKW/2048-AI/README.md

 # 2048-AI - Version 2.0
-### Description
+## Description
 Python based AI that learned to play 2048 on its own.

-The goal was to make the neuron network inputs and outputs as easy as possible to modify in order to find the optimal combination of inputs and outputs.
+The goal was to make the neural netowrk as generic as possible to make it possible not only to learn how to play 2048, but other games potential using a transition layer that converts the current state of the game to a standard stimuli to feed into the game.

-The game was created by hand using pygame and mimics the game 2048
+Everything except the visual library (pygame) was created from scratch

+## Version 2.0:
+1. Breeding is done within species and mutating is done within species
+    - Follows the Genetic algorithm: NEAT
+    - Top networks from each species are used
+2. Total Population of 100 (Can be made up of multiple species)
+    - Each species has a restriction of a max of 20
+3. Each network has a group of genes that keep track of which nodes are connected
+    - Genes determine the species of a network
+4. Network class modified to be easily generalized to multiple types of games
+5. Life class can be easily generalized to multiple types of games by using a transition layer defined by the user that converts the current state of a game to stimuli (a list of items) that are then read in by the AI.

-### Version 1.0:
+## Version 1.0:
 1. No breeding only mutating
     - Top 5 mutated and original networks kept (+10)
     - Next top 5 networks kept the same (+5)